-As an established, well-known and sizeable organization, ACE is in a position to get the attention of the City staff and council more effectively than individuals or small groups of citizens.
+As an established and well-known organization, ACE is in a position to get the attention of the City staff and council more effectively than individuals or small groups of citizens.

 We invite you to join us in our efforts to retain those things that make Edmonds such a great place to live, work and play.